US gas prices surge to their highest since October 2023

 Gas prices in the United States rose 2 cents to just under $3.72 a gallon on average, according to AAA.
 That’s the highest price for regular gas since October 7, 2023.

-The spike threatens one of President Donald Trump’s biggest talking points: that gas prices have dropped during his second term, especially when prices slipped below $3 a gallon in December – the lowest since May 2021.
+The spike threatens one of President Donald Trump’s biggest talking points: that gas prices have dropped during his second term, including falling below $3 a gallon in December – the lowest since May 2021.

-On Monday, Brent crude, the global benchmark, fell slightly to just under $103 a barrel, having climbed earlier in the trading day.
-WTI, the US benchmark, was down 1.5% on the day to around $97 a barrel.
+On Monday, Brent crude, the global benchmark, rose slightly, to $103.50 a barrel.
+WTI, the US benchmark, was down 1% on the day to around $98 a barrel.

 Both Brent and US oil soared last week to their highest levels since 2022 – after US-Israeli attacks on Iran prompted Tehran to effectively shut the Strait of Hormuz to most oil tankers, causing the biggest disruption in oil supply in history.
 About 20% of the world’s oil supply flows through the waterway.

-Note: Update: This story has been updated to clarify that BP’s new project is the company’s first new oilfield development in the Gulf since the 2010 Deepwater Horizon oil spill.